lachrist/aran/usage/online-modular/README.md

 ```

 Now, all browser's requests will be intercepted so that the analysis is run along the web page under analysis.
-For testing purpose, you can serve the files of `target/html`; for instance:
+For testing purpose, you can serve the files of [../target/html](../target/html); for instance:

 ```
 http-server ../target/html -p 8000
 ```

-Visiting `http://127.0.0.1:8000` produces should then produce the following log:
+If everything is correctly setup, visiting `http://127.0.0.1:8000` produces the following log:

 ```
 Apply solve @ http://127.0.0.1:8000/#156#2:6